Despite strong Arab opposition, the United Nations votes for the partition of Palestine and the creation of an independent Jewish state.

 Beginning in 1929, Arabs and Jews openly fought in Palestine, and Britain attempted to limit Jewish immigration as a means of appeasing the Arabs.
 As a result of the Holocaust in Europe, many Jews illegally entered Palestine during World War II.
 Radical Jewish groups employed terrorism against British forces in Palestine, which they thought had betrayed the Zionist cause.
 At the end of World War II, in 1945, the United States took up the Zionist cause.
 Britain, unable to find a practical solution, referred the problem to the United Nations, which on November 29, 1947, voted to partition Palestine.

-The Jews were to possess more than half of Palestine, though they made up less than half of Palestine's population.
+The Jews were to possess more than half of Palestine, though they made up less than half of Palestine’s population.
 The Palestinian Arabs, aided by volunteers from other countries, fought the Zionist forces, but the Jews secured full control of their U.N.-allocated share of Palestine and also some Arab territory.
 On May 14, 1948, Britain withdrew with the expiration of its mandate, and the State of Israel was proclaimed by Jewish Agency Chairman David Ben-Gurion.
-The next day, forces from Egypt, Transjordan, Syria, Lebanon, and Iraq invaded.
+The next day, forces from Egypt, Transjordan (now known as Jordan), Syria, Lebanon and Iraq invaded.

-The Israelis, though less well equipped, managed to fight off the Arabs and then seize key territories, such as Galilee, the Palestinian coast, and a strip of territory connecting the coastal region to the western section of Jerusalem.
+The Israelis managed to fight off the Arabs and then seize key territories, such as Galilee, the Palestinian coast, and a strip of territory connecting the coastal region to the western section of Jerusalem.
 In 1949, U.N.-brokered cease-fires left the State of Israel in permanent control of those conquered areas.
-The departure of hundreds of thousands of Palestinian Arabs from Israel during the war left the country with a substantial Jewish majority.
+The departure of hundreds of thousands of Palestinian Arabs from Israel during the war left the country with a Jewish majority.